jaakkopasanen/AutoEq/README.md

 before applying the compensation.

 Recommended compensation curve is the modified version of Innerfidelity target curve produced by Serious user on Super Best Audio Friends forum.
-This curve doesn't have the glaring treble problems of previously mentioned targets but is quite well balanced overall.
-Curve was turned into a compensation for raw microphone data and tilted 0.3 dB / octave brighter.
+This curve doesn't have the glaring problems but is quite well balanced overall.
+Curve was turned into a compensation for raw microphone data and tilted 0.2 dB / octave brighter.
 See the [forum thread](https://www.superbestaudiofriends.org/index.php?threads/innerfidelity-fr-target.5560/) for discussion about the original target. `innerfidelity/resources/innerfidelity_compensation_SBAF-Serious-brighter.csv`